antisnatchor/go-binary-pack/README.md

 		d - float64, packed size 8 bytes
 		Ns - string, packed size N bytes, N is a number of runes to pack/unpack

-This is a fork of github.com/roman-kachanovsky/go-binary-pack/binary-pack, with some patches from @antisnatchor and @marver (X41 D-SEC):

  - defaults to BigEndian, with auto-switch to LittleEndian dpending on < and > usage
  - added unsigned char (B) as a 1 byte integer